SelvibalaK/MusicGenreRC---Random-Classifier-based-Audio-Analysis-and-Music-Genre-Prediction-System/README.md

 3. Upload the provided Python script directly to your environment (e.g., Jupyter Notebook).

 ### Running the Project
-1. Load the dataset:
+1. Load the dataset
-python
-df = pd.read_csv('path/to/features_30_sec.csv')
-2. Run the classification code: python
+2. Run the classification code
-Code snippets from above
-3. Use the predict_genre function to predict the genre of your own audio files: python audio_path = 'path/to/your/audio/file.wav' predicted_genre, confidence = predict_genre(audio_path)
+3..
+Use the predict_genre function to predict the genre of your own audio files
-print(f"Predicted Genre: {predicted_genre}")
-print(f"Confidence: {confidence:.2f}")

 ## Evaluation
 The model's performance is evaluated using accuracy and a classification report that provides precision, recall, and F1-score metrics for each genre.